-Please Note: For the Fall 2021 term, we will attempt to hold the onsite meeting in Saratoga Springs.
+Please Note: For the Fall 2022 term, we will hold the onsite meeting in Saratoga Springs.
 SUNY Empire State College follows all CDC and state guidance on measures for health and safety of all students, faculty and staff.
 If the guidance received indicates that courses should not be offered in person, SUNY Empire will transition this course to an independent study.
-Given the onsite aspect, vaccinations are strongly encouraged and it is likely that a negative COVID test will be required before arrival in Saratoga.
+To register for an onsite course/residency, students must provide proof of full Covid-19 vaccination, including booster.
 After registering, students will receive additional information regarding COVID procedures that will be followed for the October onsite meeting.

 As part of the course, students will participate in a two-day onsite meeting in Saratoga Springs, NY, including a one-day field trip to the Saratoga National Historical Park.
 While in Saratoga, the students will participate in a variety of mini-seminars addressing some of the major issues of the Revolutionary Era in America.
 All students will be responsible for giving an oral presentation during one of the mini-seminars or at the Saratoga battlefield (Saratoga National Historical Park), based on a research paper that he/she has completed for their particular course.

 The course HIST-3645 will cover the core topic of America in the Age of Revolutions and Constitutions, 1763-1816.
 To allow for further exploration in a particular interest/topic, the course is offered as different sections (outlined below).
 Students are allowed to register for more than one section after consulting with their mentor.

 - HIST-3645 American Revolutionary War Era: Constitutional History (Gregory Edwards)

 - HIST-3645 American Revolutionary War Era: Federalists and Jeffersonians (Gregory Edwards)